Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: The Framework

-Both by definition and naturally, any evaluation policy $\blambda^e\teq(\lambda_t^e)_{t\in\MT}$ (where $\lambda_t^e: \MH^o\to\Delta_\MA$) satisfies sequential ignorability under any model $m\in\MM$.
+In essence, this definition requires, for each time $t\in\MT$ and given $\bH^{o,m}_t (\blambda)$, the action generated by $\lambda_t$ to be independent of $(G^{m}_{t}, O^{m}_{t+1}, G^{m}_{t+1}, O^{m}_{t+2}, \cdots, G^{m}_{T})$ values that can be obtained when following any feasible sequence of actions $(a_t)_{t\in\MT}$.
+Both by this definition and naturally, any evaluation policy $\blambda^e\teq(\lambda_t^e)_{t\in\MT}$ (where $\lambda_t^e: \MH^o_t\to\Delta_\MA$) satisfies sequential ignorability under any model $m\in\MM$, because it is only a function of the observed history and possible exogenous randomness (it maps $\MH^o_t$ to $\Delta_\MA$by definition).
 In contrast, a behavior policy $\blambda^b\teq(\lambda_t^b)_{t\in\MT}$ (where $\lambda_t^b: \MH^u\to\Delta_\MA$) may or may not satisfy this condition, since it might depend on unobservable confounders (variables in $(S_t)_{t\in\MT}$ that affect both the gain and the actions selected by $\blambda^b$).
-In fully randomized experiments (e.g., Micor Randomized Trials), the behavior policy may satisfy sequential ignorability.
-However, when the data is observational, it is often impossible to test whether the behavior policy satisfies this assumption, and in addition, it is often highly likely that this assumption does not hold.
+In fully randomized experiments (e.g., Micro Randomized Trials), the behavior policy may satisfy sequential ignorability.
+However, when the data are observational, it is often impossible to test whether the behavior policy satisfies this assumption, and in addition, it is highly likely that this assumption does not hold.
+Finally, we note that while the behavior policy is often known in randomized experiments, it might need to be estimated when using observational data (unless specific known treatment protocols or standard are fully followed).